littledan/spec/document/execution/conventions.rst

    \end{array}

 .. note::
+   There is no specific limit on the number of allocations of store objects, hence addresses can be arbitrarily large natural numbers.

-   A *memory address* denotes the abstract address of a memory *instance* in the store, not an offset *in* a linear memory instance.
+   A *memory address* |memaddr| denotes the abstract address of a memory *instance* in the store, not an offset *inside* a memory instance.

 .. _syntax-moduleinst:
-.. index:: ! instance
+.. index:: ! instance, function type, function instance, table instance, memory instance, global instance, export instance, table address, memory address, global address, index
+   pair: abstract syntax; module instance
+   pair: module; instance

 Module Instances
 ~~~~~~~~~~~~~~~~

+A *module instance* is the runtime representation of a :ref:`module <syntax-module>`.
+It is created by :ref:`instantiating <instantiation>` a module,
+and collects runtime representations of all entities that are imported, defined, or exported by the module.

 .. math::
    \begin{array}{llll}